Cajac/picoCTF-Writeups/picoCTF_2023/Cryptography/HideToSee.md

 ### Checking for embedded Zip-files

-Now lets check for embedded Zip-files or other interesting files with `binwalk`
+Now let's check for embedded Zip-files or other interesting files with `binwalk`
 ```
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2023/Cryptography/HideToSee]
 └─$ binwalk atbash.jpg